tlskillman/StarGateVR/README.md

 ## Acknowledgements

-We thank Ryan W. Butler and Joel H. Kastner of RIT for their leadership in scientific application and testing of StarGateVR.
-Development was supported by Immersive Science LLC.
-Scientific use cases were enabled by collaborations with the RIT Chester F. Carlson Center for Imaging Science and School of Physics & Astronomy.
-We also acknowledge the *Astronomy & Computing* editors for encouraging the documentation of immersive tools.
+We thank Ryan W. Butler and Joel H. Kastner of RIT for their discussion and testing of StarGateVR.